Rhondy Weston

-Rhondy Weston (born June 7, 1966) is a former football defensive tackle in the National Football League (NFL) for the Tampa Bay Buccaneers.
+Rhondy Weston (born June 7, 1966) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Tampa Bay Buccaneers.
 He played college football at the University of Florida.
-The Dallas Cowboys selected him in the third round of the 1989 NFL Draft.
+The Dallas Cowboys selected him in the third round of the 1989 NFL draft.

-Early years
+Early life

 Weston was born in Belle Glade, Florida.
 He attended Glades Central High School, where he played defensive tackle for the Glades Central Raiders.

 As a senior, he was recognized as a high school All-American.
 One of his teammates was future NFL player Louis Oliver.

 College career

 Weston accepted a football scholarship from the University of Florida, and played for head coach Galen Hall's Florida Gators football team from 1985 to 1988.

 As a freshman, he was a backup and had 2 sacks in the third game of the season against Mississippi State University.
 The next year he was named the starter at right defensive tackle and posted 96 tackles, including a season-high 15 tackles against the University of Georgia.

 As a junior in 1987, he was a first-team All-SEC selection and an honorable-mention All-American, after finishing the year with 54 tackles, 14 tackles for loss (second on the team) and 6 sacks (second on the team), although he played the final four games with a broken jaw he suffered in a nightclub fight.
 He was a part of a defense that was third in the nation in pass defense (123.6 yards per game), fourth in total defense (247.8) and recorded back-back shutouts for the first time in school history since 1956.

 As a senior, Weston was part of a dominant defensive line, along with Trace Armstrong and Jeff Roth.
 He suffered injuries in the preseason that kept him from starting 2 of the season's first 5 games.
 He returned against Mississippi State University, tallying 4 tackles (2 for loss), 2 passes defensed and his only career interception.
 Against Memphis State University, he had a season-high 10 tackles, one sack and one forced fumble.
 He finished the year with 49 tackles, 15 tackles for loss (led the team), 10 sacks (led the team), 5 passes defensed, one forced fumble, was a second-team All-SEC selection and an honorable-mention All-American.